Council tax discounts/disregards

 In situations where there is only one adult (ie one person aged 18 or over) residing in the property, a discount of 25% may be awarded.

-Some people are 'ignored' or disregarded when councting how many people are residing at a property.
+Some people are ignored or disregarded when counting how many people are residing at a property.
 For example, adults who are full-time students or severely mentally impaired are not counted for council tax purposes.
 In situations where all occupants are disregarded, a discount of 50% may be granted, or even a full exemption of 100%, depending upon the individual circumstances.

 Those persons who are disregarded for discount purposes are: